-TAIPEI, Taiwan and MILPITAS, Calif., July 07, 2022 (GLOBE NEWSWIRE) -- Silicon Motion Technology Corporation (NasdaqGS: SIMO) (“Silicon Motion” or the “Company”), a global leader in NAND flash controllers for solid state storage devices, announces that it will release its second quarter 2022 financial results after the market closes on July 27, 2022.
-The company will not be conducting its customary earnings conference call due to restrictions associated with the pending merger with MaxLinear, and thus will not be providing updates regarding the transaction or additional financial details or guidance beyond what will be made available in the earnings press release.
+TAIPEI, Taiwan and MILPITAS, Calif., July 06, 2023 (GLOBE NEWSWIRE) -- Silicon Motion Technology Corporation (NasdaqGS: SIMO) (“Silicon Motion” or the “Company”), a global leader in NAND flash controllers for solid state storage devices, announces that it will release its second quarter 2023 financial results after the market closes on July 27, 2023.
+The company will not be conducting its customary earnings conference call due to restrictions associated with the Transaction with MaxLinear, and thus will not be providing updates regarding the Transaction or additional financial details or guidance beyond what will be made available in the earnings press release.
 Any further material information relevant to the transaction will be provided in subsequent press releases or public filings with the Securities and Exchange Commission.

 ABOUT SILICON MOTION: